-At the Society of Architectural Historians’ annual conference in April, I will announce the formation of our own Committee of 300, a group that will support and enhance something dear to us—the vitality and future of SAH.
-Like the original committee, this group will support what SAH has come to represent: dialog between scholars, professionals, and communities about the role and history of the built environment.
+At the Society of Architectural Historians’ Annual Conference in April, I announced the formation of our Committee of 300, a group that will support and enhance something dear to us—the vitality and future of SAH.
+The size of this group has been carefully chosen.
+A donation of $300 each by 300 members of the Committee will raise sufficient funds to launch our capacity building initiative.

 In recent years, SAH has emerged as a leader in the innovative use of digital technologies and will continue to pursue cutting-edge technologies to support our members and advance the field: exploring opportunities for scholars in a radically changing, challenging, professional environment; forging new, mutually beneficial collaborations with national and international organizations; and sharing our scholarship with diverse professional communities and public audiences.